Calv-Ch/Data_science_portfolio/README.md

 - ### Micro project

-- ### Full project
+- ### Full project:

-      - __Python, SPSS modeler__
+      - __Python SPSS modeler__
                    - [Building a successful bank marketing campaign](Work in progress): Data analysis and machine learning using Classification decision tree and random forest to predict whether a client will subscribe to term deposit.